dotnet-presentations/eshop-app-workshop/labs/5-Add-Checkout/README.md

     This class will be used to represent a summary of an order in the API responses.

-1. Back in the `OrderingApi.cs` file, in the `MapOrdersApi` method, add a call to `app.MapGet` to define an endpoint that responds to GET requests to the `/` path, and is handled by an async lambda that accepts two parameters: a `ClaimsPrincipal` type that will be auto-populated with the current user, and the `OrderingDbContext` instance that will come from the DI container:
+1. Back in the `OrdersApi.cs` file, in the `MapOrdersApi` method, add a call to `app.MapGet` to define an endpoint that responds to GET requests to the `/` path, and is handled by an async lambda that accepts two parameters: a `ClaimsPrincipal` type that will be auto-populated with the current user, and the `OrderingDbContext` instance that will come from the DI container:

     ```csharp
     app.MapGet("/", async (ClaimsPrincipal user, OrderingDbContext dbContext) =>